Eden4897/TsBotTemplate/readme.md

 ```

 ## The `cd` property (optional)
-A number that represents the cooldown between another use of this command of the same user.
+A number that represents the cooldown between another use of this command of the same user (in ms).

 Default: `0`